-Pennsylvania artist Beth Bathe is featured in the upcoming March 2018 issue of PleinAir (subscribe here).
+Pennsylvania artist Beth Bathe is featured in the March 2018 issue of PleinAir (subscribe here).
 Here’s a preview of how she uses water-mixable oils, which have some of the characteristics of oils, acrylics, and watercolors.
-You may want to use these paints and avoid oil solvents.
+You may want to use these paints and avoid some chemicals.

 An increasing number of plein air artists are taking advantage of water-mixable oils that can be applied as thick as oils, as thin as watercolors, or as varied in levels of opacity of acrylics.
 Those artists have to learn to handle the unique qualities of the water-mixable paints, and they’ll have to buy a completely new set of colors and mediums, but the outdoor painters appreciate that they no longer have to work with turpentine or mineral spirits and they can manipulate the paint with a wide variety of tools.
 Even if artists use the solvent-free paints only when traveling or making small studies, they can take full advantage of the medium.

 Beth Bathe (www.facebook.com/BathePainting) had been painting with traditional oil colors and creating high-chroma figurative and landscape paintings.
 She then became aware of the work of Vermont artist Charlie Hunter, who champions Cobra brand water-mixable oils, and she took a workshop with Hunter to learn more about the medium and his graphic style of painting.